jjlastra/HESML/README.md

 Main novelties in HESML V1R3

-HESML V1R3 introduces two minor novelties as follows: the vertex ID has been updated from Integer to Long type in order to support a larger number of vertexes. and it includes five new similarity measures introduced in the papers [6-9] cited in the references section below.
+HESML V1R3 introduces two minor novelties as follows: (1) the vertex ID has been updated from Integer to Long type in order to support a larger number of vertexes, and (2) it includes five new similarity measures introduced in the papers [6-9] cited in the references section below.

 Licensing information